Chiropractic Care for Injury Recovery

 Although medical doctors, surgeries, and prescription medications have been traditionally utilized by injury sufferers in the past, many people now are also turning to chiropractic care to treat ailments.
 Chiropractors can alleviate the issues caused by chronic pains, joint and muscle injuries, and alignment/compensation problems from broken bones.

-It is important to exercise, but sometimes sports can bring on strains, sprains, and breaks.
+It is important to exercise, but sometimes sports might bring on strains, sprains, and breaks.
 It is important to stretch, before and after exercise, and to know personal limitations.
-Still, accidents can happen.
-Even household chores can lead to a sports-type injury.
-Rest is important, but chiropractic can help with a balanced treatment approach.
+Still, accidents could happen.
+Even household chores can lead to a sports-type injury.1

+Rest is important, but chiropractic will help with a balanced treatment approach.
 “Chiropractic adjustment (can) return spinal segments to their normal mobility and…help the supportive tissues (muscles, tendons, and ligaments)”.
-With proper alignment, athletes can maximize their performance.1
+With proper alignment, athletes can maximize their performance.3

 Automobile Accidents